shajij/php-mysql-nginx/README.md

 this creates your ingress controller, next apply ingress.yaml for the ingress
 ## Database mysql
-  you will need a DB called myDB and myDB2 with data for the code to work, run the following client and create the DB
+  you will need a DB called myDB and myDB2 with data for the code to work, run the following mysql client and create the DB

     kubectl run -it --rm --image=mysql:5.6 --restart=Never mysql-client -- mysql -h mysql -ppassword